Gema Simon

-Gema Simon (born 19 July 1990) is an Australian international soccer player who plays for Newcastle Jets and the Australia women's national soccer team.
+Gema Simon (born 19 July 1990) is an Australian former international soccer player who played for Newcastle Jets, Melbourne Victory, Ottawa Fury, Suwon, Avaldsnes, Þróttur Reykjavík, and the Australia women's national soccer team.

 Early life

-Simon was born in Armidale, New South Wales.
+Simon was born in Armidale.
 She is an Indigenous Australian, and grew up the eldest of three siblings.
 Her cousin, Kyah Simon, is also an Australian international footballer.
 Gema started playing football aged five.

 Playing career

 Club

 Simon was a member of the inaugural Newcastle Jets team in the W-League in 2008–09.

 In May 2013, Simon joined USL W-League side Ottawa Fury.
 She was not paid for her time at the club, but did receive off-field assistance.
 She suffered an injury one month into the season and did not recover during her remaining two months with the side.